 Funds paid by invoice are transferred directly into your bank account in one to two business days.
 That’s faster than leading competitors, which take anywhere from two to five days.
 If you need your funds immediately, try our instant transfer feature — your money will be in your bank account in less than a minute.
 Instant transfer even works on the weekend and costs just an additional 1% of the total transfer amount.

 Can I set up recurring payments to go out monthly?

-Yes, you can set up recurring payments to invoice your clients daily, weekly, monthly, or even annually.
+Yes, you can set up automatic payments to invoice your clients daily, weekly, monthly, or even annually.

 I’m a developer and I want to bill my customers automatically in app - can I integrate Square’s recurring billing feature via API?

 Not yet - but we plan to!
 Stay in touch with new releases and updates to our payments APIs by following our Developers Portal.

 When a merchant sets up a new recurring payment series, they can allow their buyer to save their credit card on file.
 The buyer sees the first invoice from that recurring series with a checkbox to save their payment details.
 Just like all other invoices, your buyer gets a few attempts to put in the right credit card information (card number, expiration date, etc.).
 If the card fails after those attempts, both the merchant and buyer are notified by email that that particular transaction failed.
 The recurring series stays intact and will continue to send the next instances in that series, but the merchant will have to re-send a single invoice if they want to re-try getting payment for the invoice instance that failed.